What if we told you the best sheet thread count was 220?

 High Thread Count Sheets Are All Hype

 Sheets are a huge deal around here, but when it comes to thread count, we don’t believe in bogus marketing.
-The reality is that anything above a 300 thread count sheet is almost always a complete fabrication, and you’re paying for that marketing.
+The reality is that anything above a 400 thread count sheet is almost always a complete fabrication, and you’re paying for nothing but slick marketing.

 Pay for what matters — a good night’s sleep.